 Cook the onions in the lard until translucent.
 Remove them from the pan and set aside to cool slightly.

-Place the chiles, onions, vinegar (optional), cumin, oregano, garlic, and salt, and reserved (1 cup) water/broth in a blender.
+Place the chiles, onions, vinegar (optional), cumin, oregano, garlic, salt, and reserved (1 cup) water/broth in a blender.
 Blend until smooth.

 Drain most of the lard from the pan, then put the pork into the pan with the blended chile sauce.
 Simmer for 10 minutes or so to thicken the sauce and bring the flavors together.